Timok Project Location

 The high sulphidation epithermal ("HSE") mineralization in the Upper Zone comprises massive sulphide, semi-massive, and also vein, stockwork, dissemination and hydrothermal breccia matrix sulphide hosted by strongly altered (advanced argillic and argillic) andesite.
 The HSE mineralization forms a single coherent zone at depths ranging from 400 to over 800 metres below surface.
 Pyrite is the dominant sulphide mineral, and the principal copper mineral is covellite with lesser enargite, bornite and chalcocite occurring in veins, hydrothermal breccias, disseminations and replacement.
 Gold is associated primarily with the copper sulphides.

-- 15 year mine life producing over 2.1 billion pounds or 0.96 million tonnes of payable copper
+- 10 year mine life producing over 1.7 billion pounds of payable copper

 - Located in an established mining jurisdiction supportive of new mining investment